 Strategies for protection of sensitive data might include anonymization and pseudonymization.
-Anonymization is an irreversible procedure after which the data subject cannot be identifiable by the data anymore [20].
+Anonymization is an irreversible procedure after which the data subject cannot be identifiable by the data anymore [23].
 Zenodo gives the responsibility to the data uploaders to ensure that the sensitive personal data are either anonymized to an appropriate degree or fully consent cleared.
-When anonymization is required, tools such as OpenAIRE Amnesia (recommended by Zenodo) might be used [17].
-In general, it is expected that the size and nature of the data obtained from HOOP do not require the use of these tools, but it might be considered in such case, especially regarding citizen science.
+When anonymization is required, tools such as OpenAIRE Amnesia (recommended by Zenodo) might be used [24].
+In general, the size and nature of the data obtained from HOOP do not require the use of these tools, but it will be used if necessary.